btn0s/RetroEmu/README.md

 - `libretro.h`: C header defining the libretro API

 ## Relevant Documentation

+> The source code for PPSSPP is located in the [`Lib/ppsspp-master`](https://github.com/Backbone-Labs/RetroBB-iOS/tree/main/Lib/ppsspp-master) directory.

 ### LibretroFrontend.swift
 This file contains the main implementation of the libretro frontend.